panzi/mediaextract/README.md

 	-h, --help             Print this help message.
 	-q, --quiet            Do not print status messages.
+	-o, --output=DIR       Directory where extracted files should be written. (default: ".")
+	-i, --offset=OFFSET    Start processing at byte OFFSET. (default: 0) -n, --length=LENGTH    Only process LENGTH bytes.
+	                       (default and maximum: 9223372036854775807)
+	-m, --min-size=SIZE    Minumum size of extracted files (skip smaller). (default: 0) -x, --max-size=SIZE    Maximum size of extracted files (skip larger).
+	                       (default and maximum: 18446744073709551615)

+	                       The last character of OFFSET, LENGTH and SIZE may be one of the
+	                       following:
+	                         B (or none)  for bytes
+	                         k            for Kilobytes (units of 1024 bytes) M            for Megabytes (units of 1024 Kilobytes) G            for Gigabytes (units of 1024 Megabytes) T            for Terabytes (units of 1024 Gigabytes)

+	                       The special value "max" selects the maximum alowed value.

 	-f, --formats=FORMATS  Comma separated list of formats (file magics) to extract.

 	                       Supported formats: